Eurydia/dsp-flow-reference/content/__vault_meta.md

 To ensure the compatibility as an Obsidian vault, the `content/` directory is the root directory, instead of the repository.

 This measure is done to avoid the inclusion of `git` such as `.gitignore`, `LISCENSE` and, `README,md` files in Obsidian.

+%%
+!-- The following content is deprecated. --!

 The vault structure is separated into two categories of directories.